open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

 }
 ```

-`ClusterManagementAddOn` removes `SupportedConfigs` and adds `Configuration` section to list the add-on configurations
+`ClusterManagementAddOn` removes `SupportedConfigs`, adds `DefaultConfigs` section to list the default add-on configurations.
-and the rollout strategy when configurations change.
+`InstallStrategy` adds a nested `RolloutStrategy` to control the add-ons upgrade behavior when configurations change.

 ```golang
 // ClusterManagementAddOnSpec provides information for the add-on.